 - Permit new hires or returning workers to acclimate to the heat by gradually increasing their workload and taking more frequent breaks

 If you suffered heat-related illness on the job, you may be entitled to compensation for your injuries.
 Contact the experienced worker's compensation lawyers at Greg Coleman Law for a free consultation.
-Our team of attorneys is committed to fighting for the justice and compensation you deserve.
+Our team of Knoxville injury attorneys are committed to fighting for the justice and compensation you deserve.